Simple History Premium

 - Preset rules: One-click setup for common scenarios — security events, content changes, plugin activity

-- Custom rules: Build precise rules with the visual query builder — filter by logger, message type, user role, and log level
+- Custom rules: Build your own with the visual query builder — by event type, user role, severity, a specific post, or any text in the message

 - Reusable destinations: Configure a destination once, use it across multiple alert rules